 By 15 March of each year following the Effective Date, the Implementing Partner shall provide the Commission with the complete set of audited financial statements for the previous calendar year (along with the audit opinion itself), prepared in accordance with point (a) of Part A of this Annex III.
 They shall be audited in accordance with point (c) of Part A of this Annex III.
 To the extent the Implementing Partner receives the same, it shall provide to the Commission a copy of the external auditors' management letter in relation to the EU Guarantee, which may include observations on the main internal controls, if applicable, and the corrective measures, if any.

 The financial statements and the ‘reporting package’ shall be expressed in euro.
 They may be drawn from financial statements denominated in other currencies.
-Where necessary, amounts denominated in a currency other than euro shall be converted into euro at the ECB Exchange Rate prevailing at the relevant reporting date.
+Where applicable, amounts denominated in a currency other than euro shall be converted into euro at the ECB Exchange Rate prevailing at the relevant reporting date.

 The financial statements shall be provided in electronic format (PDF).
-The ‘reporting package’ shall be submitted through the InvestEU MIS in a structured format by using an xml template provided by the Commission.
-In case the submission in a structured format is not technically feasible, the ‘reporting package’ shall be submitted in Excel format or in another electronic format provided by the Commission, in each case through the InvestEU MIS.
+The ‘reporting package’ shall be submitted through the InvestEU MIS in Excel format or in another electronic format provided by the Commission, in each case through the InvestEU MIS.

 Upon receipt of the financial statements and ‘reporting package’, the Commission may request clarifications on the information provided in these documents.
 The Implementing Partner shall use its reasonable endeavours to reply to the Commission.